peoplecarbon/pplcdid/tutorial/README.md

 &nbsp;

-## PPLDID Tutorial
+## PPLCID Tutorial

-Please report bugs and suggestions for new features using the [GitHub Issue-Tracker](https://github.com/peopledata/pplcid/issues) and follow the [Contributor Guidelines](https://github.com/twbs/ratchet/blob/master/CONTRIBUTING.md).
+Please report bugs and suggestions for new features using the [GitHub Issue-Tracker](https://github.com/peoplecarbon/pplcid/issues) and follow the [Contributor Guidelines](https://github.com/twbs/ratchet/blob/master/CONTRIBUTING.md).

 If you want to contribute, please follow these steps: